 The Last Mile

-This last mile is the most challenging stage.
+This final stage is the most challenging.
 Internally, there is pressure to deliver results.
 Externally, the client must never feel forced.
-A push that is too strong risks damaging months of work.
+A push that is too substantial risks damaging months of work.
 Too little confidence risks losing momentum.

 Guiding with Balance